 I do this final step wearing those $1 brown cotton gloves to keep fingerprints from ending up on the metal before storage.
 As to storage, do not put any firearm in any kind of a sealed case, either fabric or plastic for long term.
 If you do, add a packet of moisture desiccant in the case, otherwise, just prop the gun up safely locked in a closet or secure area.
 Ammo should be kept in a place separate from guns.

 Are there other steps that could be added?
 Sure.
-Use a clean toothbrush to dust in the juncture of the barrel where fitted to the stock.
+Use a clean toothbrush to dust in the juncture of the barrel were fitted to the stock.
 Brush off sights, mounts, scope metal, too.
-Clean optical lenses like any high quality glass.
+Clean optical lenses like any high-quality glass.
 Brush around the trigger area.
 Clean the clip or magazine and oil lightly.
 Brush up into the magazine insert cavity below the action.
 Brush off the butt plate that usually ends up in the dirt.